 5. Developed by Apple based on their coding language, Swift, Swift Playgrounds is an app for iPad and iPhone that teaches kids to code in a fun way.
 Best for ages: 6+

 6. Inform 7 lets you use natural language to create interactive fiction – one of the first forms of the modern video game.
 It doesn’t involve code as heavily as the other programs, but it does develop some fundamentals of software development including defining features and interactions.
-For instance, you can create places and objects, describing it in language like, “The farmhouse is east of the field” so that when a user introduces a command to move east, they encounter the farmhouse.
+For instance, you can create places and objects, describing it in simple language like, “The farmhouse is east of the field” so that when a user introduces a command to move east, they encounter the farmhouse.
 Best for ages: 9+

 7. Goldieblox changed the world of girls’ toys forever when they set out to “disrupt the pink aisle” dominated by dolls that don’t even have posable arms.
 Driven to increase the number of women in STEM, Goldieblox toys cultivate creative thinking and problem solving as kids build machines using basic engineering principles.
 Best for girls ages: 4+